AAA Bond Rating

 1-800-934-6802

-Owners of City bonds who wish to change the name or address of the payee must contact the Registrar and/or Paying Agent.
+Owners of city bonds who wish to change the name or address of the payee must contact the Registrar and/or Paying Agent.

 Bond Series

 The following bonds have been issued but have not yet matured.
-Some of these bonds may have been called, refunded or defeased by the City.
-For a list of outstanding bonds, please refer to the City's audited Comprehensive Annual Financial Report.
+Some of these bonds may have been called, refunded or defeased by the city.
+For a list of outstanding bonds, please refer to the city's audited Annual Comprehensive Financial Report.

 General Obligation Bonds